Frequently Asked Questions

 7How long do I need to be away if I'm having a full facelift?

 We strongly recommend that you plan on being away a total of fifteen days.
-You need to arrive in San Jose, Costa Rica the morning of the day before your surgery.
-Then the next day you have your surgery and you count fourteen days from your surgery day and that's when we recommend you return home.
+You must arrive at least two days before surgery in San Jose, Costa Rica and you count fourteen days from your surgery day and that's when we recommend you return home.
 As far as I'm concerned, the longer you can stay after the surgery, the better.
 The first weeks after surgery are crucial to the healing process.
 Also, anything that could possibly go wrong, seems to do so within the first week or two after surgery.
 If you are there, Dr. Lev can treat you and take care of your needs.
 Besides, when you go back home you will jump right back into your work or your daily life routine and that will definitely impinge upon your healing process.

 8Does Dr. Lev perform the "endoscopic" forehead surgery as opposed to the "open forehead" surgery?